rur/treetop/README.markdown

     mux.Handler("/contact", contactForm.PartialHandler())
     mux.Handler("/contact/submit", submit.FragmentHandler())

-These handlers implement the `http.Handler` interface so you are free to use whatever routing library you wish.
+All handler instances implement the `http.Handler` interface so you are free to use whatever routing library you wish.

-Notice that each template file path is paired with a function.
-This is responsible for yielding the template data from the request.
+Each template file path is paired with a data handler.
+This function is responsible for yielding execution data for the corresponding template.
 For example,

     func contactSubmitHandler(dw treetop.DataWriter, req *http.Request) {
         // do stuff...
-        dw.Data("Thanks!")
+        dw.Data("Say Thanks!")
     }

 The standard Go [html/template](https://golang.org/pkg/html/template/) library is used under the hood.
 However, a preferred engine can be configured without much fuss (once it supports inheritance).